The Best Telescope For Beginners

 Mount

 An equatorial tracking mount is required for astrophotography.
-When properly polar aligned, the telescope tracks objects in the night sky as the Earth turns.
-This essentially ” freezes” the object in space so a long-exposure photograph can be captured.
+When properly polar-aligned, the telescope tracks objects in the night sky as the Earth rotates.
+This essentially “freezes” the object in space, allowing a long-exposure photograph to be captured.

 Eyepieces

 The number of telescope eyepieces available is staggering.
 They come in a wide variety of magnifications and fields of view.
-Having a set of telescope eyepieces that allow you to observe large swaths of the night sky, as well as high magnification views of planets, is ideal.
-A quality telescope eyepiece can last a lifetime if cared for properly.
+Having a set of telescope eyepieces that allow you to observe large swaths of the night sky and to obtain high-magnification views of planets is ideal.

 Portability and Weight